-The International Codes are designed and promulgated to be adopted by reference by legislative action.
-Jurisdictions wishing to adopt the 2012 International Mechanical Code as an enforceable regulation governing plumbing systems should ensure that certain factual information is included in the adopting legislation at the time adoption is being considered by the appropriate governmental body.
+Jurisdictions wishing to adopt the 2015 International Mechanical Code as an enforceable regulation governing mechanical systems should ensure that certain factual information is included in the adopting legislation at the time adoption is being considered by the appropriate governmental body.
 The following sample adoption legislation addresses several key elements, including the information required for insertion into the code text.